Activation Quantization of Vision Encoders Needs Prefixing Registers: Related work

-\textbf{Post-training quantization methods for vision transformers.} There have been a lot of effort to reduce the inference cost of large-scale ViT-based models via PTQ \citep{yang2024dopq, wu2025fima, wu2025aphq}.
-Early PTQ methods for ViTs address quantization errors by assigning dynamic bitwidths to self-attention-sensitive layers \citep{liu2021post}.
-Subsequent studies identify that low PTQ performance of ViTs are due to outliers, originating from operations such as LayerNorm, softmax, and GELU activation.
-RepQ-ViT \citep{li2023repq} and PTQ4ViT \citep{yuan2022ptq4vit} propose novel quantization schemes to isolate and minimize the impact of outliers.
-Methods such as NoisyQuant \citep{liu2023noisyquant} attempt to alleviate the tail-like behavior of activations by adding noise or reshaping distributions.
-By contrast, our approach handles outliers via token prefixing rather than directly controlling quantizer granularity, and it can be easily integrated with existing methods easily.
+\paragraph{\textbf{Post-training quantization for vision transformers.}} Prior work has explored reducing the inference cost of large-scale ViT-based models through PTQ.
+Early methods mitigate quantization errors by assigning dynamic bitwidths to self-attention-sensitive blocks \cite{liu2021post}.
+Subsequent studies attribute the low PTQ performance of ViTs to activation outliers arising from operations such as LayerNorm, softmax, and GELU.
+Motivated by this observation, RepQ-ViT \cite{li2023repq} and PTQ4ViT \cite{yuan2022ptq4vit} propose quantization schemes that isolate and minimize the impact of outliers.
+Other approaches address the heavy-tailed activation distribution; for example, NoisyQuant \cite{liu2023noisyquant} injects noise to reshape the activation distribution into a more quantization-friendly form.
+FIMA-Q \cite{wu2025fima} introduces round-function optimization for PTQ, while ERQ \cite{zhong2025erq} proposes a two-step procedure that sequentially quantizes activations and weights to reduce quantization error.
+Despite their methodological diversity, these approaches share a common premise: they are applied in the presence of outliers--whether through specialized quantizers for heavy-tailed activations \cite{yuan2022ptq4vit,zhong2025erq}, scale reparameterization \cite{li2023repq,zhong2025erq}, distribution reshaping \cite{liu2023noisyquant}, quantizer optimization \cite{wu2025fima}, or ridge regression \cite{zhong2025erq}.
+In contrast, RegCache directly suppresses outliers by leveraging a structural property of the vision encoder.
+As a result, RegCache can be easily integrated into existing PTQ pipelines to further reduce quantization error.

+\paragraph{\textbf{Outlier mitigation by prefixing sink-like tokens.}} Son et al.~\cite{son2024prefixing} mitigate outliers in LLMs by prefixing the sink-like tokens in the form of a KV cache.
+While RegCache inherits the high-level idea of prefixing register tokens, it introduces three technical innovations that account for the unique properties of ViTs.
+(1) RegCache constructs its register candidate set in a data-driven manner, whereas LLM methods simply use the dictionary, since visual tokens are continuous embeddings rather than entries of a fixed vocabulary.
+(2) While Son et al.~\cite{son2024prefixing} caches prefix tokens from the model input, where outliers arise in the early layers of LLMs, RegCache instead caches from the middle-layer, since ViT outliers emerge from the intermediate blocks (see~\ref{ssec:middle_layer_insperction}).
+(3) RegCache additionally removes tokens to eliminate leftover outliers, which is critical to performance (see Tab.~\ref{tab:ablation_study}).